Lab 1: Getting to know your Mango Pi

 You'll be using the breadboard from your kit to wire up simple circuits.
 It is important to understand how the breadboard is internally constructed.
 Which holes are connected to which other holes?
 How are the power and ground rails connected?
 Review the section "Anatomy of a Breadboard" in the SparkFun tutorial on breadboard from the pre-lab.

 Get our your multimeter (if you have one), or grab a multimeter from the lab cabinet if your table doesn't have one.
 You are going to use the multimeter to test the internal connections.
 Pick up two male-male jumpers (any colors) from the bin in lab.
-Choose two holes along one of the power rails and plug one end of each jumper into the holes.
+Choose two neighboring holes along one of the power rails and plug one end of each jumper into the holes.
 Confirm these holes are connected by applying the multimeter leads to the free ends of the jumpers and testing for continuity.
 Now move the jumpers around to different positions on the breadboard (for example, two holes within same row or same column or one hole in each power or ground rail) as you continue testing for continuity.
 Confirm that you understand which holes are connected and which are not.

 You are going to wire up a simple circuit to light an LED.
 You'll need a LED and a 1K resistor from your kit.
 A resistor's value is indicated by the sequence of colored bands.
 (See this Sparkfun tutorial on resistors for help on decoding the bands and bookmark this color code calculator.)
 What are the band colors for 1K?
 Find a 1K resistor in your kit and use the multimeter to measure the resistance to confirm the value.